tuanna199/PGC/README.md

 ### Description

-Characterization of structural variants and de novo assembly of Chinese population by long-read sequencing.
+Characterization of structural variants and *de novo* assembly of Chinese population by long-read sequencing.

-In order to make sure the results are reproduceable, the pipeline is performed using framework **Snakemake** coupled with the environment conducted by **Anoconda**.
-And the pipeline can be used in other population of the long-read sequencing
+In order to make sure the results are reproduceable, the pipeline is performed using framework [**Snakemake**](https://snakemake.readthedocs.io/en/stable/) coupled with the environment conducted by [**Anoconda**](https://www.anaconda.com/).
+And the pipeline can be used in other population with long-read sequencing.

+The pipeline mainly contains two parts:

+* Characterization of structural variants and population genetic analysis
+* *De novo* genome assembly and non-reference sequence analysis

 ### Requirements

 ##### Softwares:
   * assembly-stats=1.0.1